LiliaFramework/Lilia/documentation/docs/libraries/lia.data.md

 **Purpose**

-Saves persistence data to the database.
+Saves persistence data to the database for the specified entities.

 **Parameters**

-*None*
+* `entities` (*table*): Table of entity data to save.

 **Returns**